sebs-code/sebs-website/site/content/in-restaurants-we-need-a-new-way-to-signal-payment.md

-Title: In restaurants, We need a new way to signal that we're ready to pay.
+Title: In restaurants, We need a new way to signal that we're ready to pay
 Date: April 22, 2025
 Tags: Behavioural Science, UX
 Slug: in-restaurants-we-need-a-new-way-to-signal-payment